 About this blog

 For every country/territory I will offer plenty of pictures.
-Sometimes only a few dozen, sometimes a hundred, sometimes two hundred.
+Sometimes only a few dozen, sometimes a hundred, sometimes two hundred, sometimes way more.
 Some will be outstandingly beautiful but others will seem like random shots of life.
 Well, that is my intention, to show life as it is.
 And this is what I want to share with you.

 This blog is intertwined with a website.
 If you click on “COUNTRIES” you will come to the country table where you can find every country on this planet and get to my report about it (as long as I have visited and written about it) with just one further click (or touch).
 Most countries directly link back to the blog but some go to picture galleries outside of the blog.
 Over time, I will migrate these picture galleries onto the blog but for the foreseeable future you can access galleries over the country table that you cannot access from the blog itself.
 For me, the country table was always the heart of the project and I found it easier to execute in this fashion.
 More towards the bottom of the country table are places I visited earlier in my travelling life and from which I do not have pictures of a high quality.
 But I have also hidden some real gems for you in the lower regions.